FAQs - About your BioSURE HIV Self Test

-Why do I have to wait until 3 months after exposure to test if I have HIV?
-Everybody makes antibodies at different rates and there needs to be enough antibodies in your blood sample to be able to detect them.
+Why should I wait until 3 months after exposure to be sure of my negative result?
+Everybody makes antibodies at different rates and there needs to be antibodies in your blood sample to be able to detect them.
 A negative result may not be accurate until 3 months after infection because it can take your body that long to produce enough antibodies.
-If you think you may have been exposed to HIV within the last 6 weeks you should go to see your local healthcare professional who will be able to send a sample of your blood for a laboratory test.
+If you think you may have been exposed to HIV within the last 4 weeks you should go to see your local healthcare professional who may be able to send a sample of your blood for a laboratory test.

-I can’t find the buffer bottle.
+I can’t find my buffer pot.
 It is in the end of the device.
 You need to pull it out of the end and place in the round hole in the box.

-The buffer bottle won’t fit into hole.
+The buffer pot won’t fit into hole.
 It needs to be foil side up to fit in the hole.

 Will using the lancet hurt?
-Not really, it is best to use your middle or ring finger and the sides of the tip of your finger as there are less nerve endings there.
+Not really, it's a very fine guage needle becasue you only need a tiny drop of blood.
+Top tip - it is best to use the sides of the tip of your finger as there are less nerve endings there.

 Does it matter which finger I get the blood from?
 No, the blood will be the same from whichever finger you get it from.